-It’s triple-layered with insulation to keep water cold up to twice as long as previous versions.
+It’s triple-layered with insulation to keep water cold for up to twice as long as previous versions.
 The cap and valve can be separated for easy cleaning.
-It comes in 20- or 24-fluid-ounce sizes and in 12 designs.
+It comes in 20- or 24-ounce sizes and in 12 designs.

 Some had issues with leaks around the cap.
 Others found its insulation couldn’t last through high temperatures.

-Three lid options, carrying pouch, 2 straws, and straw-cleaning brush.
+Three lid options, carrying pouch, two straws, and straw-cleaning brush.
 Vacuum-insulated to keep liquid cold for up to 48 hours and hot for up to 24.
 Puncture-resistant and durable.

 Carrying sleeve can be difficult to remove.

-There’s no BPA plastic anywhere and the straw carries more to you per sip than most others.
+There’s no BPA plastic anywhere, and the straw carries more to you per sip than most others.
 It has a lifetime guarantee covering manufacturing defects.
-It comes in 20-, 25- and 32-fluid-ounce sizes and in 14 designs.
+It comes in 20-, 25- and 32-ounce sizes and in 14 designs.

-The large 32-fluid-ounce size is too big for most cup holders.
+The large 32-ounce size is too big for most cup holders.
 It’s also on the heavy side, even when empty.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.